pedro-leitao/pedro-leitao.github.io/experiments/index.md

 # Experiments

-Experiments on various topics, mainly machine learning exploration and software.
-No specific order, just a collection of topics that I needed specific refreshers on or wanted to explore further.
+This is a space dedicated to experimentation and exploration across various topics, primarily focusing on machine learning, data analytics, and software development.
+There is no strict structure or predefined order - rather, it serves as a dynamic collection of concepts, techniques, and ideas that I’ve revisited for a refresher or delved into out of curiosity.
+Whether it's revisiting foundational principles, testing new methodologies, or exploring emerging trends, this area is meant to document insights, experiments, and learning experiences along the way.

 ## Table of contents